 Gambit: (glances at the descending Gladiator) Nobody from Earth.

 Apocalypse is this mixed with A God Am I and crossed with a psycho survivalist.
 He wants to kill everyone he deems unfit and rule over whatever's left.
+As early as his first appearance in the show he announces his intent to destroy the world to Mystique.
 It's more evident in the "Beyond Good and Evil" four-parter, in which he plans to wipe out all of existence and start from scratch.